 Cooking up a storm at scale is a logistical challenge.
 Since they first started out in 2007, co-owners Katherine Westwood and Sophie Gilliatt found themselves having to quickly introduce new systems to manage their growing operations.

-One thing that hasn’t changed in more than 13 years is their commitment to tasty, market fresh and fuss-free food.
-We spoke with The Dinner Ladies about how they’ve managed to stay true to their roots while building a culinary empire with SafetyCulture.
+One thing that hasn’t changed in more than 16 years is their commitment to tasty, market-fresh, and fuss-free food.
+We spoke with The Dinner Ladies about how they’ve managed to stay true to their roots while building a culinary empire with the SafetyCulture platform.

 As with any business in its early days, The Dinner Ladies started small.
 They’d cook everything the day before, pop it in the fridge, and shut the door.